thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

 appearance-custom-legend-settings:
     0:
         image: /images/user-guide/widgets/overview/appearance/appearance-custom-legend-settings-1-ce.png
-        title: 'Navigate to the Appearance tab.
+        title: 'Navigate to the "Appearance" tab.
 Activate the "Enable custom legend" option to use attribute or time series values as key labels.
 Click on "+ Add new key".
 In the drop-down menu that appears, input the key name and choose the key type;'
     1:
         image: /images/user-guide/widgets/overview/appearance/appearance-custom-legend-settings-2-ce.png
-        title: 'Proceed to the Data tab.
+        title: 'Proceed to the "Data" tab.
 Click the pencil icon next to a data key to access the Data key configuration window;'
     2:
         image: /images/user-guide/widgets/overview/appearance/appearance-custom-legend-settings-3-ce.png
-        title: 'In the label line, input the pattern "${}" and place the data key name within the brackets.
+        title: 'In the label line, input the pattern ${} and place the data key name within the brackets.
 Click "Save" to set the new label name and apply all changes;'
     3:
         image: /images/user-guide/widgets/overview/appearance/appearance-custom-legend-settings-4-ce.png
         title: 'Now, when you view the widget, you&#39;ll see that the custom legend settings have been applied.'